Other ADB Members

 |12A - Measures affecting travel and transport (local and international)||

 (i) The government advised British tourists currently abroad to return to the country, and advised against all non-essential travel worldwide.
 The warning is in place initially for 30 days; (ii) 25 July 2020, People returning to the UK from Spain will need to self-isolate for 2 weeks, with the country removed from the travel corridors list; (iii) 13 August 2020, People arriving in England from France, the Netherlands, Monaco, Malta, Turks and Caicos Islands and Aruba starting 15 August will need to self-isolate for 2 weeks; (iv) 20 August 2020, People arriving in England from Croatia, Trinidad and Tobago and Austria will need to self-isolate for 2 weeks; (v) 27 August 2020, People arriving in England from Switzerland, the Czech Republic, and Jamaica from 29 August 2020 will need to self-isolate for two weeks; (vi) 31 October 2020, Prime Minister announces new national restrictions.
 Everyone must stay at home, and may leave only for a limited set of reasons; (vii) 5 November 2020, Germany and Sweden removed from travel corridor list of exempt countries; (viii) 11 November 2020, The government has published guidance for students to travel home at the end of the term while controlling COVID-19 transmission risk; (ix) 12 November 2020, all of Greece apart from Corfu, Crete, Rhodes, Zakynthos and Kos removed from list of travel corridors for the UK following data showing a significant increase in confirmed cases.
-UAE, Qatar, Turks and Caicos Islands, Laos, Iceland, Cambodia, Chile, and Bahrain added to list of Travel Corridors for the UK having been assessed by the Joint Biosecurity Centre as posing a lower infection risk; (x) 19 November 2020, Israel, Jerusalem, Namibia, Rwanda, Sri Lanka, Uruguay, Bonaire, St Eustatius and Saba, the Northern Mariana Islands and the US Virgin Islands added to list of Travel Corridors for England, Wales and Northern Ireland; (xi) 4 January 2021, The Prime Minister has announced a national lockdown.
-All non-essential retail, hospitality and personal care services must close, or remain closed.
-Restaurants can continue delivery, takeaway or click-and-collect of food and non-alcoholic drinks.
-Indoor and outdoor sports facilities including sports courts, gyms, golf courses, swimming pools, and riding arenas must also close [update].
+UAE, Qatar, Turks and Caicos Islands, Laos, Iceland, Cambodia, Chile, and Bahrain added to list of Travel Corridors for the UK having been assessed by the Joint Biosecurity Centre as posing a lower infection risk; (x) 19 November 2020, Israel, Jerusalem, Namibia, Rwanda, Sri Lanka, Uruguay, Bonaire, St Eustatius and Saba, the Northern Mariana Islands and the US Virgin Islands added to list of Travel Corridors for England, Wales and Northern Ireland; (xi) 24 November 2020, The UK Government and the Devolved Administrations have agreed on joint arrangements for an easing of social restrictions over the Christmas period.
+Individuals will also be able to travel between tiers and across the whole of the UK without restriction within the five-day period; (xii) 8 January 2021, All international arrivals to England, including UK nationals, are required to present a negative COVID-19 test taken up to 72 hours prior to departure; (xiii) 27 January 2021, Tougher border controls are imposed to protect public health.
+Entry is not allowed for non-UK residents from red list countries.
+Passengers arriving in the UK need to provide evidence of a negative pre-departure Covid test; (xiv) 28 January 2021, United Arab Emirates, Burundi and Rwanda are added to the travel ban; (xv) 5 February 2021, From 15 February anyone travelling to the UK from a country on the UK’s travel ban list will be required to quarantine in a government-approved facility for 10 days; (xvi) 9 February 2021, All passengers travelling to England will take mandated COVID-19 tests on day 2 and day 8 of quarantine.
+Those who have been to a ‘red list’ country are required to purchase ‘quarantine package’ covering hotel and testing.
+To ensure compliance, fines will be issued.

 |12B - Measures affecting business and workplace||

-(i) Economy-wide lockdown since 23 March 2020; (ii) 11 May 2020, The government announced its opening strategy.
+(i) 11 May 2020, The government announced its opening strategy.
 In a first phase, sectors that were closed during the lockdown can reopen again on 13 May, except entertainment, hospitality, and non-essential retail.
-All workers who cannot work from home should travel to work if their workplace is open.
-If the health situation remains under control, a second phase would see the reopening of non-essential retailers on 1 June, followed by the hospitality and entertainment sectors on 4 July 2020; (iii) 15 June 2020, Non-essential stores/retailers are allowed to reopen; (iv) 23 June 2020, The government eases lockdown restrictions, which includes opening of pubs, restaurants, and accommodation sites starting 4 July 2020, provided they adhere to COVID Secure guidelines; Businesses and organizations that have been allowed to open elsewhere starting 15 August 2020 will also be permitted to open in those parts; (v) 4 November 2020, Care homes will be encouraged and supported to provide safe visiting opportunities as new national restrictions come into effect; (vi) 23 November 2020, National restrictions to end on 2 December 2020.
-Across England, this means the ‘stay at home’ order will end, and shops, and gyms, personal care, and the leisure sector will reopen. collective worship, weddings and outdoor sports can resume; (vii) 23 November 2020, Supporters will be welcomed back into stadia and sports venues in limited numbers from 2 December 2020; (viii) 2 December 2020, In England updated jobcentre guidance will apply to customers, and will ensure essential support is provided while keeping colleagues and customers safe.
-There are guidelines for Local Restriction Tier 1 (Medium) and Tier 2 (High), as well as for Local Restriction Tier 3 (Very High).
+If the health situation remains under control, a second phase would see the reopening of non-essential retailers on 1 June, followed by the hospitality and entertainment sectors on 4 July 2020; (ii) 15 June 2020, Non-essential stores/retailers are allowed to reopen; (iii) 23 June 2020, The government eases lockdown restrictions, which includes opening of pubs, restaurants, and accommodation sites starting 4 July 2020, provided they adhere to COVID Secure guidelines.
+Businesses and organizations that have been allowed to open elsewhere starting 15 August 2020 will also be permitted to open in those parts; (iv) 4 November 2020, Care homes will be encouraged and supported to provide safe visiting opportunities as new national restrictions come into effect; (v) 23 November 2020, National restrictions to end on 2 December 2020.
+Across England, this means shops, and gyms, personal care, and the leisure sector will reopen; (vi) 4 January 2021, The Prime Minister has announced a national lockdown, and all non-essential retail, hospitality and personal care services must close, or remain closed.
+Restaurants can continue delivery, takeaway or click-and-collect of food and non-alcoholic drinks.
+Indoor and outdoor sports facilities including sports courts, gyms, golf courses, swimming pools, and riding arenas must also close; (vii) 24 January 2021, The government has extended coronavirus lockdown laws to give local councils in England the power to close pubs, restaurants, shops, and public spaces until 17 July 2021.

 |12C - Others||